 We work to help young people and adults in situations of social fragility by teaching them the values necessary for surfing and having them apply these values to their daily lives.

-The Surf Social Wave Project is based on two basic assumptions:
+The Surf Social Wave Project is based on two rationales:

 We are a multidisciplinary team, passionate about the sea, who believe that surfing can open new paths for those who want and are available to travel.
 We believe, like Mahatma Gandhi, that "we are going to be the change we want to see in the world".